Appreciating legal ops: What CLOs know, and lawyers should

 Mention “legal ops” to any in-house legal department and you’ll probably get a couple of differing opinions: the ones who understand the effect that legal operations can have on an entire organization – and specifically a legal department – and those who do not.

 The growth of the legal operations function has been exponential.
 This can be seen in the double-digit growth of The Corporate Legal Operations Consortium (CLOC) membership for the past few years, from 579 members in 2016 to more than 6,000 across 60 countries worldwide in 2023.
-Further evidence is in the Association of Corporate Counsel (ACC) 2023 Chief Legal Officers Survey, which found investing in legal operations is the top strategic initiative for 70% of law departments surveyed.
-This was by far the largest number, with right-sourcing legal services and cost minimization coming in second and third, respectively.
+Further evidence is in the Association of Corporate Counsel (ACC) 2024 Chief Legal Officers Survey, which found operational efficiency as their top strategic initiative for 40% of CLOs surveyed.
+This was by far the largest number with right-sourcing legal services and talent management/retention coming in second and third, respectively.

 All the feelings